n7tae/IcomGateway/README.md

 IcomGateway
 ===========

 The IcomGateway is an D-Star IRCDDB gateway application that supports some Icom repeater hardware.
-John Hays, K7VE, has recently reported that IcomGateway is compatible with the latest, 3rd generation Icom repeater hardware.
+IcomGateway support the latest generation of hardware, with or without a separate Icom controller.
 IcomGateway does not support the 23cm data-only module.

 IcomGateway is dual-stack capable.
 This means it can simultaneously connect to ircv4.openquad.net, which is IPv4 based (using 32-bit internet addresses) and to ircv6.openquad.net which is IPv6 based (using 128-bit internet address).
 If your hot-spot/reapeater has IPv6 access you can enable dual-stack operation (it's IPv4-only by default) and then take advantage of direct world-routable address.
 The potential benefit of IPv6 to routing is significant.